mountain-pass/server-agnostic-functions/README.md

 It's an unspoken fact: "Vendors love vendor lock in"

-Good luck to your future self, when you have to migrate your mature ecosystem to a different provider because of pricing/system limitations/library incompatibilities/etc  (*without comprehensive integration tests in place*).
+Good luck to your future self when you have to migrate your ecosystem to a different provider because of pricing/system limitations/library incompatibilities/etc  (** *without comprehensive integration tests in place*).

 **Routing**

-Some providers do not support hosting multiple functions.
+Some providers do **not** support hosting multiple functions.
 Some require you to use their bespoke Router implementation.
 While others ask you to create YAML configurations.
 Bleagh!

 **Testing**

-Bespoke method interfaces and provider quirks make it difficult to test locally, without bespoke service provider command line utils to replicate hosting services.
+Some providers require you to install their command line utilities, so you can test and develop locally.
 Bleagh!

 # Problem Outline

 ## Problem:

-Every service provider has reinvented it's own Request/Response/Function/Return method interfaces - which is the opposite of being "provider agnostic".
+Every service provider has reinvented it's own serverless function interfaces - which is the opposite of being "provider agnostic".
 (Bad for reasons above.)

 ## Our Solution:

 To insulate and simplify the development of functions - this library provides a generic `AgnosticRouter` class (and `HttpRequest`, `HttpResponse` interfaces), so that functions can be built using a standard (HTTP) interface, agnostic of the underlying runtime implementation.

 Adding another "standard" to the mix without providing integrations would be redundant.
-Thus, this library also aims to provide API Router wrappers for all function providers.
+So, we aim to provide API Router wrappers for all function providers.

 # Example Usage

-Here is a simple example, of creating an `AgnosticRouter`, and then hosting it on an Express server.
+Here is a simple example, of creating an `AgnosticRouter` (and hosting it with Express).

 ```javascript
 import { AgnosticRouter } from '<libraryNameTbd>/common/AgnosticRouter';